-It's a great time to refinance your mortgage: Interest rates continue to be at or near historic lows, and many homeowners have built a lot of equity during the pandemic as housing prices have skyrocketed — equity that they can use as collateral to the most favorable terms from lenders.
+It's a great time to refinance your mortgage: Interest rates continue to be at or near historic lows, and many homeowners have built a lot of equity during the pandemic as housing prices have skyrocketed — equity that they can use as collateral for the most favorable terms from lenders.

 That logic is exactly what Seth Mullikin was thinking when he and his family refinanced their mortgage earlier this year.
 What he wasn't expecting was where he found the best deal on that transaction: Costco.

 "This isn't an endorsement from me, but I will say Costco, actually, does a really good job of getting low rates with very low closing costs," Mullikin, a certified financial planner and founder of Lattice Financial in Charlotte, North Carolina, told Grow recently.
 "We were really impressed."

 In addition to the discounts it gives shoppers for buying in bulk, Costco offers its members an array of services, from travel planning to insurance quotes to kitchen remodeling.
 For many of those programs, Costco itself isn't actually completing the service for the customer.
 It's merely connecting its members to third-party vendors.

 That's the case for their mortgages and refinancing services, too.
 Costco serves as the platform where outside lenders can bid for customers; the store itself is not underwriting or lending, says Keith Gumbinger, vice president at HSH.com.